-Kevin J. Stiroh is Executive Vice President of the Federal Reserve Bank of New York and head of the Supervision Group, which is responsible for supervising a range of financial institutions in the Second District of the Federal Reserve System.
-Mr. Stiroh is a member of the Bank's Executive Committee and the Federal Reserve's Supervision Committee and Large Institution Supervision Coordinating Committee (LISCC), co-lead of the Basel Committee's Task Force on Climate-Related Financial Risks, and chair of the Senior Supervisors Group.
+Kevin J. Stiroh is Executive Vice President of the Federal Reserve Bank of New York and head of the Supervision Group, which is responsible for supervising financial institutions in the Second District of the Federal Reserve System.
+Mr. Stiroh is currently a member of the Bank's Executive Committee, a member of the Federal Reserve's Supervision Committee and Large Institution Supervision Coordinating Committee (LISCC), co-lead of the Basel Committee's Task Force on Climate-Related Financial Risks, and chair of the Senior Supervisors Group.

 Mr. Stiroh's academic research includes work on productivity and the sources of economic growth, the economic impact of information technology, and the efficiency and behavior of financial institutions.
 This research has been published in the American Economic Review, Brookings Papers on Economic Activity, Journal of Banking and Finance, Journal of Economic Perspectives, Journal of Money, Credit and Banking, Review of Economics and Statistics and other academic and business publications.

 Mr. Stiroh holds a bachelor's degree from Swarthmore College in Economics and Psychology and an M.A. and Ph.D. from Harvard University in Economics.